-Include Labor Cost in Recipes - FAQs
+Labor Cost in Recipe Items - FAQs

 Overview:

-Many customers want to evaluate a recipe item cost or their total cost of sales based on what is commonly referred to as "Prime Costs".
 Prime Costs add the cost of labor to your food and beverage costs to get a more comprehensive view of the overall cost of sales, or what an individual recipe item is costing you.
 In COGS-Well, you have the option to include labor costs in some, none, or all of your recipe items.

 Things to know!